survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 W> Commit your code before running this command — it will reformat all your JavaScript files.

 T> To make your contributors’ life easier you can set up Prettier to format code before each commit with lint-staged.
-The idea is covered in the *Linting* chapter.
+The idea is covered in the *Automation* chapter.

 ### Setting Up Prettier